conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

 There are thousands of docker-compose.yml files available on the internet allowing you to run a lot of applications.
 Of course, you will need to do some changes to them so that they work with this setup, but I will explain everything step by step here.

+## What will I learn in this repository?

+1. Setup Docker on your server (I use Ubuntu 22.04 LTS, so YMMV)
+2. Setup Traefik as a reverse proxy for your applications / workloads on your server with automatic HTTPS via LetsEncrypt.
+3. Deploy PortainerCE (Community Edition) to easily manage your workloads
+4. Using Github Actions to automate this deployment (if you want!)
+   1. Github actions themselves
+   2. Using secrets to avoid hardcoding your credentials, passwords, etc in code